10,000 Maniacs: 40th anniversary

 The band celebrated their 40th anniversary in 2022 with an extensive tour, billed as 10,000 Maniacs featuring Mary Ramsey, to avoid any confusion as to the status of Natalie Merchant in the band.
 Ramsey acknowledged the legacy of the band, and the band with Merchant, stating "There are still times when I get mistaken for her, and I feel like it's just part of the story.
 In the beginning it was different, because people obviously wanted to see her — that's an understandable situation.
 But time has healed things up a bit, the wounds and the expectations."
 In 2014, Merchant looked back to her time with the band, "I learned so much with 10,000 Maniacs and have great memories being with that band.
 I'll never forget 1987 when it became so crazy.
 It was exciting and insane in terms of the schedule.
 It was so intense I was hospitalized.
 I look back fondly on that period.
 But I don't think the world is craving Natalie Merchant and 10,000 Maniacs."
 In 2002, when Merchant was asked if she would ever get back together with the band for a tour, she stated that due to Buck's death they could never again play together as a band.

 Keyboardist Dennis Drew reflected on the 40-year history of the band, "You don't grow up thinking you're going to do anything for 40 years.
 To get to this point, it's amazing.
 It doesn't feel like 40 years.
 It's been as natural as everything else.
 We have families, kids and grand-kids on the way.
 It's just been our life.
 You don't retire from this, I don't think.
 They'll have to take us off the stage on stretchers."

+2023–present

+In July 2023, 10,000 Maniacs announced that Mary Ramsey and Jeff Erickson would be leaving the band to pursue other interests, and Leigh Nash would be joining the band as their new lead singer.
+10,000 Maniacs also announced that Matt Slocum would be joining the band as their new guitarist.
+Both Nash and Slocum are founding members of the band Sixpence None the Richer.

+In January 2024, 10,000 Maniacs announced on their Facebook page that Nash and Slocum had left to devote time to Sixpence None the Richer, and that Ramsey had returned as lead singer, with guitarist Joe Rozler also joining the group.
+In April 2024 it was announced that Illinois-based musician, Ben Medina, will be joining on lead guitar.